-Component:8.0 Procedural Safeguards Related Policy Component Guidance/Procedures Reference/Related Documents 8.10.22 officer and the parents.
+Component: 8.0 Procedural Safeguards Related Policy Component Guidance/Procedures Reference/Related Documents 8.10.22 officer and the parents.
 At the resolution session, the hearing officer may require that the Local Early Steps and parents meet and prepare a stipulation (a reduction in writing) identifying the issues and the evidence; or the hearing officer, Local Early Steps and parents might meet to discuss this information.
-W. Upon arrival at the appointed place, the hearing officer may: Check whether all necessary arrangements have been made for the hearing, Greet participants as they arrive and indicate where they should sit.
-Usually, Early Steps personnel are seated on one side of a conference table, with the parent group on the opposite side, Select a seat at one end of the table, and Have the person recording choose the place s/he has determined to be the best for recording purposes.
-X. Prior to the preparation meeting with witnesses, the LES due process coordinator or the LES attorney should: Summarize the case in writing, Discuss any inconsistencies that have been noted in the review of the Early Steps records (e.g., witnesses may be misleading in their own perceptions of the child as compared to what is documented in the child's Early Steps records; agree on the issues, problems, and concerns; and be consistent in their testimony.
-An impartial hearing officer also implies that the individual: Has not been previously involved in any decision regarding the child's identification, evaluation or services, B. Is accountable for all deadlines and procedures in the statutes and rules concerning due process hearings, C. Ensures that all information is disclosed at least five days prior to the hearing, and D. Is over the age of majority.
+W. Upon arrival at the appointed place, the hearing officer may: 1.
+Check whether all necessary arrangements have been made for the hearing, 2.
+Greet participants as they arrive and indicate where they should sit.
+Usually, Early Steps personnel are seated on one side of a conference table, with the parent group on the opposite side, 3.
+Select a seat at one end of the table, and 4.
+Have the person recording choose the place s/he has determined to be the best for recording purposes.
+X. Prior to the preparation meeting with witnesses, the LES due process coordinator or the LES attorney should: 1.
+Summarize the case in writing, 2.
+Discuss any inconsistencies that have been noted in the review of the Early Steps records (e.g., witnesses may be misleading in their own perceptions of the child as compared to what is documented in the child's Early Steps records), and 3.
+Instruct witnesses to use the same terms and language as recorded in the Early Steps records; agree on the issues, problems, and concerns; and be consistent in their testimony.
+An impartial hearing officer also implies that the individual: A. Has not been previously involved in any decision regarding the child's identification, evaluation or services, B. Is accountable for all deadlines and procedures in the statutes and rules concerning due process hearings, C. Ensures that all information is disclosed at least five days prior to the hearing, and D. Is over the age of majority.
 8.11.0 Right to File a Complaint 8.11.5 After the written, signed complaint is received by the ESSO in Tallahassee, Florida, the ESSO will: A. Determine if the complaint meets the requirements in 8.11.5, 1.
 Acknowledge receipt of the complaint with a letter to the complainant and the LES agency, other public agency or service provider that summarizes the issue(s) and includes a statement regarding the refusal of mediation, if the complaint meets the requirements in 8.11.5, and 2.
 Notify the complainant in writing of the insufficiency of the complaint if it does not include the requirements in 8.11.5.
 B. The date that the complaint is initially received by the LES or the ESSO begins the 60-calendar daytime limit.